Updated for 2021!

 Mounted icons are expensive.
 But prayer cards and icon cards are not.
 And they’d be lovely to include in your gift bag.

-If decorating a St. Nicholas cookie looks too complicated to you, consider getting a snowflake cutter instead.
+If you can’t get a St. Nicholas cookie cutter, or if decorating St. Nicholas cookies looks too complicated to you, consider getting a snowflake cutter instead.
 The Wilton comfort-grip snowflake cookie cutter is just $3.75.
 A simple glaze or sparkling sugar are all you need to decorate the snowflakes.

 What to put the St. Nicholas gifts in?

 Once you’ve assembled your gifts, you’ll need to package them.
 You can buy gift bags wherever you buy greeting cards, of course, but that’s an expensive way to buy them.
 Especially if you’ve got a lot of gifts to give.

 Online, though, you can get snow-flake patterned paper gift bags at about $10 per dozen.

 If your budget allows, you can choose a fancier bag and make the bag part of the gift.
 You can get a snowflake-printed tote bag from Zazzle, starting at just under $6.
 For a special grandchild or godchild, you might consider a drawstring backpack.
 Either the bag or the backpack would make awesome church bags for kids who bring books or quiet toys to church with them.

 With prayers and wishes for a joyous St. Nicholas Day.